vatpac-technology/pilot-resources/docs/navigation/ifrnavigation.md

 - **Types of LSALT:**
     - **Route LSALT:** This is the LSALT calculated from the enroute or terminal area charts for an airway.
     - **Grid LSALT:** A grid square on the enroute (ERC) or terminal area (TAC) charts.
 Often used for planning diversions.
 More conservative than Route/MSA/Pilot calculated LSALTs.
-    - **Aerodrome MSA (Minimum Sector Altitude):** MSA exists for aerodromes that have an instrument approach and are often depicted on approach plates as circles, typically separated into a 25nm section (which can be segmented into sectors) and a 10nm section.
+    - **Aerodrome MSA (Minimum Sector Altitude):** MSA exists for aerodromes that have an instrument approach and are often depicted on approach plates as circles, typically separated into a 25nm section (which can be further segmented into sectors) and a 10nm section.
     - **Pilot Calculated LSALT:** Pilot calculated LSALT is where a pilot calculates an LSALT.
 Often used for departures or approaches from aerodromes without an instrument approach.
 This requires considering the highest terrain or obstacle in asegment depending on the navigation aid used.

 ### Lateral Tolerances for LSALT